Land can be affected by contamination from past uses such as industry, waste disposal or mining.

 We send you:

-- a letter listing the records we have of potentially contaminated land sites within 250 metres of the subject site and saying whether the site itself is potentially contaminated
+- a letter listing the records we hold of potentially contaminated land sites within 250 metres of the subject site and saying whether the site itself is potentially contaminated

 We provide information only.
-If you need help in interpreting the information you should seek help from a specialist environmental consultant.
+If you need help interpreting the information you should seek advice from a specialist environmental consultant.

 You can email email@example.com for our current fees.

 Most searches can be completed within an hour.